aiventures/utils/README.md

 ## Features

+* Create a Pydantic CSV Model for several files
 * Automatically locate executables using `where` `under the hood
 * Convert file paths using `cygpath` (comes with git)
 * Searching in file content and paths (as an alternative to `find` and `grep)